What's new

 Recent development milestones and platform updates.

-Launched the engineering blog with "Choosing AWS Amplify for a Developer Platform Marketing Site" — the first in a series of posts exploring the architectural decisions behind building smplkit.
+Updated all developer console routes to use human-readable keys instead of UUIDs — for example, /environments/production rather than /environments/aba17dd6-305e-....
+Also launched the engineering blog with "Choosing AWS Amplify for a Developer Platform Marketing Site," the first in a series exploring the architectural decisions behind building smplkit.

 Implemented sleep/wake workflows for dev environments